 The Company is continuing to actively pursue possible methods of monetizing the undeveloped and unused portion of its property, by its sale and/or development.
-To that end the Company has deferred \$65,095 of costs incurred related to these efforts.
+To that end the Company has deferred \$65,095 as of June 30 2015 and 2014 of costs incurred related to these efforts.